-April European car sales see worst drop since records kept
+April European car sales see worst drop since records began

 The crisis was striking both mass-market and luxury carmakers indiscriminately.

 The Volkswagen group maintained the largest market share, expanded by 30% despite a 73% drop in sales.
 French rivals PSA Group and Renault saw declines hovering around 80% while Fiat Chrysler — which is seeking a 6.3-billion-euro Italian government-backed loan to relaunch — dropped by 88%.
-German luxury carmakers BMW and Daimler saw sales sink by 65% and 79% respectively.
+German luxury carmakers BMW and Daimler saw sales sink 65% and 79% respectively.